cjohansson/emacs-phps-mode/README.md

 * Incremental lexer and syntax coloring after buffer changes (100%)
 * Incremental indentation and imenu calculation after buffer changes (100%)
 * Supports `(comment-region)` and `(uncomment-region)` (100%)
+* A set of heuristics to improve large-file incremental change handling (20%)
 * Wisent LALR parser based on official PHP yacc parser automatically converted grammar (50%)
 * Approach flycheck about including support for this module by default (0%)
 * Full integration with Emacs Semantic subsystem (30%)